-On average, listings lease in the $20's per square foot per year.
-The First Side submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $7 per sqft per year.
-That's a 23% decline in rent.
+Most listings are in the $10's per square foot per year.
+The First Side region is seeing a decline in rates.
+In the last 3 months, the median rate fell $3 per sqft per year.
+That's a 12% decrease in rent.

-Compared to the rest of the Pittsburgh market, the First Side submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Pittsburgh market, the First Side submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 16 listings have come on the market, which means new listings are probably going fast.
+In the last 90 days, 17 listings have been posted online, which means leases are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 24% of the available space in the First Side are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,560 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this region are approximately 5 floors.
+Even though the median size is 2,800 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are approximately 5 stories.
 Most buildings in this region were built in 1910 and are Class B.

 Arts, entertainment, and restaurants are the dominant industries in this area.
 Most of the residents of First Side work from home.
 Commuting close to an hour a day is the norm for those who opt to reside in this part of town.